 I dread January of every year.
 I have to spend so much time preparing the year-end payroll reports prior to the January 31 deadline.
 Not only must your quarterly’s and monthly’s tie together, but it has to match the general ledger at year-end.
-So if you do these steps now in early December, then you only have to tie December’s payroll information to the final quarter and then to the year-end information in January.
+If you do these steps now in early December, then you only have to tie December’s payroll information to the final quarter and then to the year-end information in January.
 It will save you a lot of time in January.

 It’s important to get the payroll documents correct.
 There are several reasons why: